wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 8. Does the system recover fully after a failure? (resiliency)
 9. Can instances be decomissioned automatically? (elasticity)
 10. Does the system leak memory or consume too much disk space over time?

-<a name="BusinessObjective"></a>

-## Business Objective Economics

-The big takeaway from this line of thinking is that here we focus on the <strong>business objective</strong> of obtaining the <strong>safest way to achieve the highest rate of business transactions at the least total cost</strong>.<a href="#Tasks">*</a>

-The total cost calculation should include the cost of dissatisfied customers who cannot reach the website or abandon the site (and not buy) when it's too slow due to it being overloaded.

-Total costs also includes the time to build and maintain the software.

-And also for testing.

-## Load Testing

-A business can't wait for production (paying) users to generate the load to see if the system really works because then it would be too late.

-So during development, special programs and programming artificially generate load by pretending to be real users.
-Such programs include JMeter, LoadRunner, Neotys, Flood.io, etc. Load testing programs replace the clients they emulate.

-Traditionally, load testing programs are created by capturing communications (HTML files passing between client and server).
-This is to emulate as many users as possible on each artificial load generator by limitng the scope of client processing.

-However, innovations such as http/2 asynchonous communication and AngularJs code running within browsers now require load testing to adapt functional UI testing tools which control each client user's keyboard and mouse.
-This approach of running several test instances previously designed for use by an individual tester means less users can be emulated on each load generator machine.

-Nevertheless, compared with the negative consequences of business risks, load testing is needed to identify risks that otherwise lay hidden.

-Programs that open a new connection with the database to service every user (rather than "pooling" connections for reuse) would require additional memory to be allocated on the database.
-So load tests are needed to determine optimal configuration settings.
-By definition, <strong>dynamic Security scans</strong> are conducted while the system is under load.

-Load testing is done to identify errors in design such as memory "leaks" that consume more and more memory over time, requiring each production server to be rebooted.
-Load testing is needed to determine how often rather than using some arbitrary time like once every night.
-Some data centers find they need to reboot every hour.

-Tests to identify such issues require <strong>"soak" test runs</strong>.
-Such long runs can consume a lot of unique data values.
-So it can be time consuming to manufacture enough data for this purpose.
-But doing so would enable the testing of conditions in the future when databases grow larger over time.
-Laws require that data from production be "scrubbed" of personally identifiable information.

-Traditionally, load testing occurred near the end of projects, but to enable Agile practices, many businesses today seek to "shift left" (ahead in time) so that risks are exposed as development occurs so that they can be fixed while the code is still in developer's minds.
-To facilitate that, load tests (along with <a href="#Monitoring">monitoring</a>) can be made to automatically begin (by a Continuous Integration utility such as Jenkins) when code is uploaded to a team source repository.

-Planning for load testing includes <strong>characterizing</strong> the load coming from various use cases (how many people registering, browsing, buying, etc. at the same time).

-Running servers in the cloud makes performance testing easier and more economical than duplicating the set of production equipment on-premises, which include not just web servers but also utility servers such as DNS, Active Directory/LDAP, etc.

 <a name="ServerImages"></a>